sharpara2105/graphs/README.md

 //Documentation in progress

+leaf : means just one edge,
+forest : if a single node disconnected to other tree/graph.

-1. Agenda : Create a spanning tree.
+1. Agenda : Create a graph.
-Grpah Type : undirected
+Grpah Type : undirected weighted.
+Traversal : BFS
 using objects instead of map.

 This is about creating a graph given the nodes and edges in a data structure and there is no duplication of edges between the nodes and hence there is a single path to every node.
-Hence, creating a 'Spanning Tree'.

 (i) how i changed my datastructure and why that data structure?